On the origin of the weak equivalence principle in a theory of emergent quantum mechanics: Abstract

 \section{Abstract}

-We argue that in a framework for emergent quantum mechanics, the weak equivalence principle is a consequence of a general property of functions defined over high dimensional configuration spaces.
-Furthermore, as a consequence of the emergent framework and the properties that we assume for the fundamental dynamics, it is argued that gravitational interaction must be a classical, emergent interaction.
+We argue that in a framework for emergent quantum mechanics, the weak equivalence principle is a consequence of concentration of measure in large dimensional spaces of $1$-Lipshitz functions.
+Furthermore, as a consequence of the emergent framework and the properties that we assume for the fundamental dynamics, it is argued that gravity must be a classical, emergent interaction.